Menardi/whosthatpokemon/README.md

 If you're using nodejs you might get the following error when trying to run pm2: `/usr/bin/env: node: No such file or directory`.
 Run `sudo ln -s /usr/bin/nodejs /usr/local/bin/node` to fix this.

 ## Licence
-This code is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported Licence](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+This code is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

 All the Pokémon names, images and sounds are copyrighted by Nintendo.